 Which Corporate Entity is right for starting my Business?

+Which Corporate Entity is right for starting my Business?
 This is a common question asked by my clients when first creating their businesses.
 In this complicated area of the law, you may receive conflicting advice.
 This article will hopefully break down in simple terms some important considerations you should make in selecting your business entity.

-Sole Proprietorship: This is the simplest option in terms of filing requirements, registration, and the upkeep of business formalities.
+This is the simplest option in terms of filing requirements, registration, and the upkeep of business formalities.
 You simply need to pick a name for your Company, pay a fee, and start your business.
-One disadvantage however, is that you do not have limited liability protection, meaning since you and the company are considered the same, this business form does not protect your personal property.
+One disadvantage, however, is that you do not have limited liability protection, meaning since you and the company are considered the same, this business form does not protect your personal property.
 Therefore, if your business is sued or you incur debts, you will be held personally liable.
 If this is a concern for you, a Corporation or LLC is often the better choice.

-Corporation: If you are seeking to separate your personal assets from your business finances, you may want to create a corporate entity.
+If you are seeking to separate your personal assets from your business finances, you may want to create a corporate entity.
 Therefore, a lawsuit or debt incurred against your business will only affect the business assets itself and protect you from personal liability.
 It is important to include the name of the corporate entity on any legal documents signed in the course of business dealings to protect you from personal liability.
-This type of entity does require you to adhere to strict corporate formalities such as appointing a board, holding meetings, creating a bylaws and recording minutes.
+This type of entity does require you to adhere to strict corporate formalities such as appointing a board, holding meetings, creating bylaws and recording minutes.
 You will also be required to fund the corporate entity and issue stock.
 A major disadvantage in this type of entity is the double taxation of your Company.

 Yes, it is important to take into consideration which choice of business best fits your needs and future goals of your Company.
 Our Business Law Attorney can guide you on how to set up your business and ensure you are adhering to all required corporate formalities.
-If you have any questions related to your new business, please contact our firm at 503-951-8209.
+If you have any questions related to your new business, please contact our firm at (866)691-9894.